aarontabuchi/prettywiki/README.md

 ![Google Bug gif](/public/google_search_bug.gif)

-I tested and reproduced this on Chrome, Firefox, Safari and on another desktop.
+I tested and reproduced this on multiple browsers and desktops.